RaimundoMedeiros/WWMXiangqiToFEN/README.md

 ```

 The program will:
-- Read the image directly from clipboard
+- Detect your screen resolution and aspect ratio.
-- Detect all pieces on the board
+- Calculate offsets to find the centered board.
-- Generate FEN notation
+- Match pieces using scaled templates.
-- Automatically copy to clipboard
+- **Generate FEN notation** and copy it to your clipboard automatically.

 ## ⚙️ Configuration